SignalFlagZ/sd-civitai-browser/README.md

 ## Versions
 ### v1.9
-- Disable download button for Early Access models
+- ~~Disable download button for Early Access models~~
+  - Early access supports may be able to download the model.
+Not tested.
 - Rename files to avoid conflicts with other extensions
   - Why do python file conflicts occur?
 For example, api.py is used by many people and no problems occur.
 - Add prefix `civsfz` to javascript function names to make them unique